David-OKBoomer/GPTs-Neko/README.md

 Therefore, it is probably impossible to make Bard ~~horny~~ Just copy the prompt from Bard.txt

-**You _MUST_ add "Lets continue our roleplay everytime before sending a new message so that Bard will response as a catgirl.**
+**You _MUST_ add "Lets continue our roleplay" everytime before sending a new message so that Bard will response as a catgirl.**